 Have 4 to 6 people to help lower the body.
 The head of the casket will be the heaviest end.
 Place ropes underneath the casket and through the handles.
 Lower the casket slowly and evenly.

 At this time, you can ask family and friends to throw in some dirt.
-Family members placing the dirt on the casket symbolize that man was made from earth, and he returns to the earth upon death.
+Family members placing the dirt on the casket symbolize that people are made from earth, and they return to the earth upon death.
 The next of kin always throws the first handful or shovelful of dirt.

 The choice is yours if you want to place a marker on the grave.
 If this is the first grave in your cemetery, set a precedent.